The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: The Honey-Jar Game and Related Coordination Games

-We now formally define the \emph{Multi-Agent Battle of the Exes (MBoE)} as an episodic Markov game~\citep{littman1994}.
-This BoE-derived formulation constitutes a core contribution of this work, providing a plausible multi-agent variant of the classical two-agent coordination tension (mutual interference with asymmetric payoffs).
+We now formally define the \emph{Honey-Jar Game} (HJG) as an episodic Markov game~\citep{littman1994}.
+This formulation is a core contribution of this work: it embeds a winner-take-all contest for a single resource in a scalable congestion setting, motivated by but structurally distinct from the two-agent BoE.